 • Gains knowledge of job readiness

-• Gains knowledge of substance abuse/mental health resources
+• Proficient knowledge of Mental Health/Substance Abuse resources

 WORKING CONDITIONS: